 However, please be very respectful when preparing your own food.
 Leave the hut premises, do not use any of their resources to cook, and pack out your trash.
 The hut management at many of the huts only earn money on food and drinks.
 In many cases, the entire cost of the overnight goes to the mountain club that owns the hut.
 So, this can be a very sensitive topic for hut staff.
 It is nice to at least order a drink or two.

 A mountain club membership can also save about 10€ a night on hut accommodation at mountain club-owned huts.
 If you are not already a member of one of the 15 mountain clubs belonging to the reciprocity agreement, it is typically only worth joining for the discount if you plan on 9 or more overnights in mountain club-owned huts.
 If you are a member of any of these mountain clubs, let us know so we can apply the discount to your booking.

 When sharing a room with strangers, use common courtesy by keeping voices down and avoid turning on the light when people are sleeping.
-Consider preparing for the night and the next day as much as possible before dinner, and bring a headlamp to dinner, just in case the room is already dark when returning after dinner.
+Consider preparing for the night and the next day as much as possible before dinner, and bring a headlamp to dinner, just in case somebody is already in bed when returning from dinner.